Games Done Quick: Controversies

 As GDQ events have become more popular, there have been several controversies, with players and commentators being banned, and with the stream chat having to be muted.
 GDQ has noted they advise attendees to avoid "topics of conversation that are polarizing or controversial in nature" as well as avoiding harassing other players.
 Some attendees have been banned for making inappropriate comments, although there are criticisms that some of the bans may be without merit.

 In 2017, a commentator, PvtCinnamonBun, on a speedrun of the game Ape Escape 2 for AGDQ 2017, was banned from all future events for supposedly wearing a "Make America Great Again" (MAGA) hat on stream shortly after Donald Trump's election to the United States presidency.
+The incident occurred during GDQ's broader transition between 2016 and 2018 toward stricter conduct policies; the Aftermath outlet noted that prior to this shift, runners who had brought a MAGA hat to AGDQ or behaved in flagrantly sexist fashion, "among other standouts from years-long histories of edgelord behavior, were able to attend events and gain footholds in the scene."
 However, according to Kotaku, PvtCinnamonBun's ban was revoked since it was not actually a MAGA hat, but GDQ officials banned him again for supposedly unplugging a power strip cable.
 Another speedrunner, Cyberdemon531, was also banned from the event for owning the MAGA hat in the first place.

 In 2018, speedrunner "BubblesDelFuego", who speedruns Dark Souls and Fallout 4, was banned from all future GDQ events after sharing edible medicinal cannabis with a friend, which resulted in that friend having a panic attack and being transported to the hospital by paramedics.
 Bubbles consumed edible cannabis for chronic pain resulting from complications with Hodgkin lymphoma.
 Bubbles told Kotaku that although he understood why he was banned, he believed that the GDQ "enforcement" staff abused their power and were misinformed about tetrahydrocannabinol (THC), the active chemical in cannabis.